 BIO 150 - Human Anatomy and Physiology I

 The first course in a two-semester sequence that covers the basic structure and function of the human body using a systems approach.
-Major topics covered include biological chemistry, cell biology, histology, integumentary system, skeletal system, muscular system, and nervous system.
-Laboratory work includes dissection, microscopy, models, and experimental demonstration of concepts covered in class.
+Major topics covered include biological chemistry, cell biology, histology, integumentary system, skeletal system,muscular system, and nervous system.
+Laboratory work includes dissection, microscopy, models,and experimental demonstration of concepts covered in class.
 Dissection of preserved animal specimens is required.
 This course is designed primarily for students majoring in nursing or allied health fields.
-BIO 110 (Introductory Biology I) is suggested, but not required, before enrolling in Human Anatomy and Physiology I.
+BIO 110 (Introductory Biology I) is suggested, but not required, before enrolling in Human Anatomy & Physiology I (4 credits).

 Upon successful completion of this course, students should be able to:

 Demonstrate the correct usage of basic anatomical terminology.

 Describe how the body uses feedback systems to maintain homeostasis.

 Apply basic chemical concepts to the study of human physiology.